elyor-doniyorov/Chrome-extension---JS/README.md

 ![screenshot](images/screenshot.png)

-Here you get random cards to play the game.
+Here is the Chrome Extension to save the links you need and use later.

 ## Built With